After your application has been checked by the clerk

 First, you must file your application formally at the courthouse.
 You will need to submit your form online and pay the judicial fees, either online or in one of the ways listed in the "Paying the judicial fees" section below.

-You must also, without delay, file the supporting documents for your application, either as originals or copies, at the courthouse where your application is filed.
+You must also, within 10 days, file the supporting documents for your application, either as originals or copies, at the courthouse where your application is filed.
 It is recommended that you make copies for your own records.

 There are two ways to file an application at the courthouse:

 - in person;

 You will have to pay the applicable judicial fees.
 Unless you pay online when submitting your application, you will have to pay at the courthouse using any method except a personal cheque.
 If you pay by mail, you will have to provide a certified cheque or a postal order made out to the Minister of Finance.

 People receiving last-resort financial assistance are exempted from paying judicial fees.
 If you are in this situation you must present your claim booklet for the current month or include a photocopy of your claim booklet in your file.